pydna-group/pydna-utils/README.md

 pydna_enzymes should contain a path to a text file containing restriction enzyme names.
-No particular formatting is required, but the names have to be separated by whitespace and exactly as they appear on [REBASE](https://rebase.neb.com/rebase/rebase.html).
+No particular formatting is required, but the names have to be separated by white space and exactly as they appear on [REBASE](https://rebase.neb.com/rebase/rebase.html).

 ```python